SEL: Using Explicit Instruction Programs

 • If you are in Michigan, some excellent data sources are the student MIPHY (Michigan Profiles for Healthy Youth) and the MiSCAI (Michigan School Climate Assessment Instrument).
 These surveys give you a wealth of information around whole child, not just SEL, as well.

-• Focus groups - though a bit more time consuming, can be very helpful.
-Parent and student focus groups can provide valuable context to data you may be looking at.
+• Focus groups - though a bit more time consuming, these can be very helpful.
+Parent and student focus groups can provide valuable context to the data you may be looking at.
 Efforts to get more representative groups are encouraged (i.e., not just asking the PTA or the student council).

 • Behavior Data - what are the patterns you might see?
 When are the most occurrences of behavior problems happening?
 Where?